apache/carbondata/docs/quick-start-guide.md

 --executor-memory 2G
 ```

+**NOTE**:
+ - property "carbon.storelocation" is deprecated in carbondata 2.0 version.
+Only the users who used this property in previous versions can still use it in carbon 2.0 version.
-**NOTE**: Make sure you have permissions for CarbonData JARs and files through which driver and executor will start.
+ - Make sure you have permissions for CarbonData JARs and files through which driver and executor will start.

 ## Installing and Configuring CarbonData on Spark on YARN Cluster